alanyuma/capstone-project/README.md

 # capstone-project
-# University of Arizona CAST APCV-498 Senior Capstone Project Repository
+# University of Arizona CAST APCV-498 Senior Capstone Project Repository migrated from waedd-material-design 10-23-2021
 Welcome to the CAPSTONE-PROJECT repository.

 Much of these are static HTML pages that do not require much regular upkeep or maintenance.
 This readme will mainly pertain to much of the data collection/visualization that is done inside of this repository.
 The following sections leverage python for data collection and visualization: